computational-neuroimaging-lab/computational-neuroimaging-lab.github.io/opportunities.md

 CMI is an Equal Opportunity Employer.
 CMI is committed to recruiting and maintaining a diverse staff; individuals from all backgrounds are strongly encouraged to apply.

-* * *

-### Research Assistant Position
-<a id="#ra"></a> Applications are currently being invited for a Research Assistant position available in the [Computational Neuroimaging Lab (CNL)](http://computational-neuroimaging-lab.org) at the [Child Mind Institute](http://www.childmind.org), under the direction of Cameron Craddock, PhD.
-Responsibilities will include developing open source software to implement algorithms for data analysis and preprocessing, data-base management, imaging quality control, data-analysis, and assisting with coordinating data-sharing initiatives.
-Applicants should have a B.S. in electrical engineering, biomedical engineering, computer science, or other related scientific fields.
-The ideal candidates will have prior research experience, strong interpersonal skills, strong written and oral communication, the ability to work as a member of a team as well as independently, and a keen interest in neuroscience.

-####Qualifications:
-- B.S./B.E. in electrical engineering, biomedical engineering, computer science, or other related scientific fields.
-- Strong programming skills in C, C++, Python, Matlab, or similar languages.
-- Prior research experience (preferred).

-####Salary and Anticipated Start Date:
-Salary is competitive and commensurate with experience/educational qualifications.
-Benefits include health, vision, and dental.
-Anticipated Start Date is immediate.

-####Application details:
-Please email [cameron.craddock@childmind.org](mailto://cameron.craddock@childmind.org) to apply, please include a CV including the names of 3 references with your inquiry.

-Employment at Will Relationship: This position description does not constitute a guarantee that employment will continue for any specified period of time.
-Rather, employment is at the mutual consent of the employee and CMI, and can be terminated at will by the employee or by CMI.

-CMI reserves the right to modify the job description and/or reporting relationship at any time.

-CMI is an Equal Opportunity Employer.
-CMI is committed to recruiting and maintaining a diverse staff; individuals from all backgrounds are strongly encouraged to apply.